dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 This award is organized by the Health Policy Special Interest Group of the System Dynamics Society.

-To be eligible, the applicants must either be currently matriculated in a graduate research program, or have completed their graduate or post-graduate research training within the last years.
+To be eligible, the applicants must either be <b>currently matriculated</b> in a graduate research program, or have completed their graduate or post-graduate research training within the last years.
 Eligible papers must also first be accepted for oral presentation at the conference.

 I want to thank this year’s committee members for their expert review of submitted papers.
 John, Gary and Nasim helped me make some difficult choices, as there were a number of compelling submissions.